rtm/rtm.github.io/boberator.md

 # JavaScript "Pick"  Operator

-This document presents a proposed "pick" operator for JavaScript, also known as the "boberator".
+This document propsoes a "pick" operator for JavaScript, also known as the "boberator".
 It is represented by the sharp sign.
+The pick operator can be considered a generalization of deconstruction, and provides an elegant solution to the so-called existential operator problem.

 ## Basics